RedisTimeSeries/RedisTimeSeries/docs/commands.md

 ```

 * timestamp - (integer) UNIX timestamp of the sample **in milliseconds**. `*` can be used for an automatic timestamp from the system clock.
-* value - (double) numeric data value of the sample
+* value - (double) numeric data value of the sample.
+We expect the double number to follow [RFC 7159](https://tools.ietf.org/html/rfc7159) (JSON standard).
+In particular, the parser will reject overly large values that would not fit in binary64.
+It will not accept NaN or infinite values.

 These arguments are optional because they can be set by TS.CREATE: